-This memo describes an approach to identify "Big Moves" as part of the corridor identification and screening process for the High Capacity Transit (HCT) System Strategy Update (HCT Update) project This analysis would complement the Level 1 screening to identify candidate HCT corridors (HCT Screening) for inclusion in the regional HCT system vision, as described in previous memos.
-The HCT "Level 1" Screening process analyzed existing and planned frequent service corridors well as corridors identified through the original HCT Plan in 2009 to help identify the universe of corridors to consider in the HCT Evaluation.
+This memo describes an approach to identify "Big Moves" as part of the corridor identification and screening process for the High Capacity Transit (HCT) System Strategy Update (HCT Update) project.
+This analysis would complement the Level 1 screening to identify candidate HCT corridors (HCT Screening) for inclusion in the regional HCT system vision, as described in previous memos.
+The HCT "Level 1" Screening process analyzed existing and planned frequent service corridors as well as corridors identified through the original HCT Plan in 2009 to help identify the universe of corridors to consider in the HCT Evaluation.
 However, since the screening is primarily based on corridors aligned with the existing TriMet service network, it may not identify travel "desire lines" where the existing transit network does not provide a convenient connection that people would choose for their trip.
-The project team is proposing an approach tohelp confirm needs identified through the screening process and assess additional connections that may not have been identified through the screening process
+The project team is proposing an approach to help confirm needs identified through the screening process:

 - 1. Where current and future travel demand are strong - 2.
-Where the current transit system does not provide aconnection or a high quality connection
+Where the current transit system does not provide a connection or a high quality connection

 Connections with strong demand and lower-quality transit may be high priorities to evaluate for HCT, or other types of transit service (HCT may not be the most suitable mode for all areas).
-This analysis could confirm the need for corridors already identified through the screening process well as suggest additional connections that should be evaluated as part of the HCTStrategy Update.
+This analysis could confirm the need for corridors already identified through the screening process as well as suggest additional connections that should be evaluated as part of the HCT Strategy Update.
 Connections with strong demand and a low-quality transit connection could suggest additional corridors to evaluate for HCT.
 HCT projects could also be identified to strengthen existing parts of the HCT system that are only of moderate quality.